-Operable Wall Working GroupThe FIS Operable Wall working group was formed to represent, support and promote the Operable Wall industry.
+Operable Wall Working GroupThe FIS Operable Wall working group was formed to represent, support and promote the Operable/Moveable Wall industry.

-The Operable Wall Working Group was established by suppliers and contractors involved in the manufacture and installation of operable wall systems to address common issues, support members and to provide a collaborative platform to develop and provide readily accessible, consistent and relevant information to support the design, specification, installation and maintenance of Operable Wall Systems in the UK.
+The FIS Operable Wall Working Group was established by suppliers and contractors involved in the manufacture, supply and installation of operable and moveable wall systems to address common issues, support members and to provide a collaborative platform to develop readily accessible, consistent and relevant information supporting the design, specification, installation and maintenance of Operable Wall Systems in the UK.

 The Group aims to be the leading authority in the operable wall market, setting standards that are recognised and adopted by the operable wall industry for the benefit of all in the fit out and finishes sector.

 Key objectives of the Operable Wall Working Group are to:

 - Develop technical standards as required

 - Educate and inform clients and specifiers about operable walls